Skip to content

 Effects of heptapeptide selank on genetically-based and situation-provoked symptoms of depression in behavior in WAG/Rij and Wistar rats, and in BALB/c mice

-Selank at high doses (1000-2000 μg/kg) reversed forced swim test immobility and anhedonia in WAG/Rij rats (genetic depression model).
-In BALB/c mice, low doses (100-300 μg/kg) reduced immobility, indicating a dose-dependent antidepressant component.
+Selank at high doses (1000-2000 μg/kg) reversed forced swim test immobility and anhedonia in WAG/Rij rats (genetic model).
+In BALB/c mice, low doses (100-300 μg/kg) reduced immobility — indicating antidepressant component.

 PMID 18661785View on PubMed